Sandbox

 }

-When the AI uses sandbox tools, the SSE stream includes tool-specific events:
+When the model uses sandbox tools, the SSE stream can include:

-Standard chat events (message.created, message.delta, message.complete) continue alongside tool events.
+Standard chat events (message.created, message.delta, message.complete) still apply.

 | Tool | Description |